cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 ## Step 5: Statefulset

-Purpose: Create the **Statefulset** `ads-db`, based on both Configmaps, the Secret and the "headless" Service, created in step 1-4.
+Purpose: Create the **Statefulset**, based on both Configmaps, the Secret and the "headless" Service, created in step 1-4.

+- In the following sections we provide you snippets of the yaml file
-- Specify a **Statefulset** for the Postgres Database Pod with
+- Specify a **Statefulset** for the Postgres Database Pod with name `ads-db` with proper labels and selector for component and module.

-- tbd
-- xxx
 ```
 ---
 apiVersion: apps/v1